-Weebly was founded in 2007, but it was acquired by Square in 2018 and is now part of this commerce and mobile payment company.
+Weebly was founded in 2007, but it was acquired by Square in 2018 and is now part of Square’s commerce and mobile payment conglomerate.

 Weebly has seen a lot of improvements over the years, with essential updates and newly-added functionalities now available out of the box.
 Today, it’s the go-to solution for many businesses.
 According to Weebly, over 50 million sites are built on the platform.
-With 58.1 million total visits in March 2022, it’s more popular than some of the most popular site builders and e-commerce platforms, such as Wix, Squarespace, and Shopify.
+With over 42 million total visits in December 2022, it’s seemingly more popular than some of the most popular site builders and e-commerce platforms, such as Wix, Squarespace, and Shopify.

 Is Weebly the right solution for your business or organization?
-Is it suitable for creating a personal website to showcase your portfolio and professional skills, regardless of whether you own a business?
+Is it suitable for creating a personal website to showcase your portfolio and professional skills?
 We’ll explore this software together so you can answer these questions for yourself.

 Who Uses Weebly?

-Weebly is user-friendly, meaning it doesn’t have a complex structure to find your way around, and it doesn’t require coding to do things.
+Weebly is user-friendly, meaning it isn’t difficult to navigate, and it doesn’t require coding to get results.
 It’s simple and easy to learn, which are undoubtedly some of the reasons it’s so popular.
-Its simplicity and ease of use make it convenient for all users, beginner and experienced alike.
+Its simplicity and ease of use make it appeal to all users – beginners and experienced alike.

-So, even if you lack experience in building websites and e-commerce stores and know nothing in particular about coding and web design, don’t worry.
+Even if you lack experience in building websites or e-commerce stores and know nothing in particular about coding and web design, you have nothing to worry about.
 Weebly is just the software you need to start developing your online presence.
-It does all the heavy lifting for you, and it doesn’t assume that its customers are tech-savvy.
+It does all the heavy lifting for you.

-Weebly also helps merchants with brick-and-mortar stores move their businesses online.
-Since Weebly is now part of Square, you can connect your Weebly website/online store with the Square POS and start receiving orders online.
-Weebly informs its customers when someone places an online order.
-Still, they should download the Weebly app on their phone to enjoy the benefits of this option.
+Weebly also helps merchants with brick-and-mortar stores to move their businesses online.
+Since Weebly is now part of Square, you can connect your Weebly website with the Square POS and start receiving orders online.
+Weebly will conveniently inform you as soon as someone places an online order.
+However, you should download the Weebly mobile app to enjoy the benefits of this option.